skilled-reflection/skilled-reflection.github.io/c00-preface.md

 The purpose of this book is for you to engage your life.

-1-get a pencil and note the date and time, here: YYYY-MMDD-HHMM \_\_\_\_\_\_-\_\_\_\_\_\_-\_\_\_\_\_\_.
+1-get a pencil and note the date and time, here: \_\_\_\_\_\_-\_\_\_\_\_\_-\_\_\_\_\_\_ `YYYY-MMDD-HHMM`.

-2-in the box to the right, if you   \_\_\_\_
+2-in this box, \_\_\_\_
-- did 1, put "2".
-- didn't do 1 and felt, "will do, but first let me read on.", put "1".
-- didn't do 1 and felt, "that's dumb, strike 1 for this book," put "0".
+if you:

-If you wrote 2, you hold curiosity enough to try new things, or lie about it.
+- did 1, write "2". you either are curious enough to try new things, or lie about it.
-If you qualified as a 1, you imagine you have the curiosity, and you will be right once you write down the time, and you are a liar until this happens or you admit you qualify as a 0.
+- didn't do 1 and felt, "will do, but first let me read on.", write "1". you imagine you have the curiosity, and you will be right once you write down the time, and you are a liar until this happens or you admit you qualify as a 0.
-If 0 best represents your feeling, you could probably stop reading now, or admit you're a 1.
+- didn't do 1 and felt, "that's dumb, strike 1 for this book," write "0". you could probably stop reading now, or admit you're a "1".

 You can engage every word you read in this book with 0, 1, or 2.
-The best thing you can do for me is share your numbers, whatever they are, including at what point your 0's felt like enough.
+The only reason to read anything is for its potential impact on your life.
+Therefore, I write with the intention to make such decisions and impact easier.
+That is, where possible, the language is direct, perscriptive and strong.

 The primary voice (COMM-STYLE) in this book is me as a 2 for assuming you're a 2.
 Further, I'm a 2 because what I write is testable, I've tried it, and I think it is better than alternative ways of dealing with the subject.
 This is radical "benefit of the doubt" regarding text (WORDS).

 A good consequence is this saves on many words of "justifying" why I'm telling you X or Y. I'm telling you because it is good, and you want to know what is good, and will minimally consider applying it to find out if it is good for you, and I would be ever so gracious if you shared with me what you determined after trying it.

+It is not that I do away with nuance, but that I hope you spend more time thinking about your OWN nuance, than worrying about mine.
+I posit an idea in "loud" terms, and you identify the appropriate volume for your own truth.
+More on this can be found in [words].

 The bad consequence is that it could seem a mystery if / why something is suggested.
 Why did I ask you to write down the time?